Introduction

 It is common sense to stop splitting nodes whenever the performance of the split configuration does not improve that of the original one, which is a stop condition that we have been applying systematically.
 Other stop conditions we applied are on the maximum error and the minimum cluster size.

 With the maximum error, we refer to the error that is allowed at the level of a node in the decision tree.
 Whenever the average error on the data related to that node lies beneath that maximum, we will not split that node any further.
-Increasing the maximum error step by step from 1 hour to 20 hours, we get an unexpected result:
+Increasing the maximum error step by step from 1 hour to 20 hours, we get an unexpected result: The increasing average error of the decision tree on both the training and the test data is expected.
+The threshold for the stop condition on the error should be very low.
+We do however have no explanation for the unexpected change in the speed of deterioration of the error somehwere around 13 hours.

 A more interesting parameter however, is with the cluster size.
 How small do we need to make the clusters, while keeping overfitting in mind ?
 We therefore test the performance of the decision trees in function of the minimum cluster size.
 Whenever the number of data elements associated with a cluster drops beneath that minimum, we will not split that node any further.
-Increasing the minimum cluster size step by step from 1 data element to 30 data elements, we get:
+Increasing the minimum cluster size step by step from 1 data element to 30 data elements, we get: The interpretation of this chart is not straightforward.
+The average error on the test set seems to remain constant up to a minimum cluster size of 20 data elements, with somewhat decreasing volatility, in particular since the average error is taken as the average over 5 different test sets.
+After a minimum cluster size of 20 data elements, the performance of the decision trees seems to start deteriorating.

 Note that the optimal cluster size is not absolute, but is expected to depend strongly on the problem at hand, in particular on the number of values of the independent variable.

+Finally, we wish to investigate what the impact of the size of the training set is on the performance of the decision tree.
+We test the performance of the decision trees on a training set with size ranging from 1K to 50K data elements, using a maximum error of 1 hour and a minimum cluster size of 10 data elements.
 The average error measured on the test set systematically lies somewhat above the average error measured on the training set, as can be expected.
 In addition to that, the average error keeps getting smaller, up to 1.77 hours for a training set of 50K data elements, getting closer and closer to the error defined as The Benchmark.
 Testing on an extended range seems to be the next step here.

 The systematically good performance on the test sets, again averaged out over 5 test sets, is a clear indication that there is no overfitting.
 At least not on the training data.
 With fabricated data, we cannot exclude that the model is overfitting on the data generation method.